 The parish school opened in 1951 in a building owned by St. Gabriel Lodge.
 Increasing enrollment during the 1960’s meant that some classes were held in the church social hall.
 A new school building was eventually built and it was dedicated by Cardinal John Krol in November of 1970.
 The school closed in 1989 due to declining enrollment.
 The building is now used for offices for the parish, pastor and religious education director; classrooms for religious education; and a parish meeting room.
 The school building is also the site of Little Footprints Day Care.

 A convent was built on E. Howard Street in 1949 and opened in 1950 with the School Sisters of St. Francis taking up residence.
 Twenty-five years later, a new convent was built on Jefferson Street and the sisters moved there.
 The former convent then became the rectory as the priests moved from their Center Street residence.
 The School Sisters withdrew from the school and the parish in 1985.
 The priest moved to the vacated Jefferson Street building in 1989 and a Sister of Mercy who was hired as the Director of Religious Education moved into the E. Howard Street residence.
 The School Sisters of St. Francis returned in 1997 and served the parish until June 2009.
-The E. Howard Street building is currently unoccupied.
+The E. Howard Street building is currently used for our Parish Religious Education Program and occasional parish meetings.

 St. Gabriel of the Sorrowful Mother Parish is proud to have four vocations from among its parishioners.
 They are: Sister M. Xavier Bomberger, OSF (Grace Bomberger), Father Raymond Bomberger, SSJ, Sister Maria Derecola, OSF and Father Andrew McCormick.